The Importance of the Compression Vest

 The purpose of the vest is to aid the skin to contract.
 The vest helps increase the flow of blood and prevent the collection of fluid.
 Additionally, the compression vest controls the amount of swelling, and aids in binding the chest tissues, while decreasing post-op pain.

-After initial healing, Dr. Delgado has his patients graduate to a second vest that is thinner and has a lining of soft T-shirt material with compression in the chest area only.
+The Importance of the Compression Vest, After initial healing, Dr. Delgado has his patients graduate to a second vest that is thinner and has a lining of soft T-shirt material with compression in the chest area only.
 Men who wear dress shirts state that these vests are not visible and more comfortable.